 For the front cameras, if enabled, Galaxy S10 will light up the screen and use it for flash.

-Please note, if you use the ultrawide lens, the flash is always off.
+Please note that if you use the ultrawide lens, the flash is always off.

 Besides, some Galaxy S10 camera modes (e.g., food mode and panorama mode) do not support flash either.